EduardoSalin/motaverse/README.md

 ## Deployment Instructions

 Instructions for deploying this project are simple.
 All files necessary for image generation are present in the repository by default.
+Only some simple port mapping is required.

 ```
 sudo docker build -t motaverse .
-sudo docker run motaverse
+sudo docker run -p 5000:5000 motaverse
 ```

-No port mapping necessary, no environment variable settings required.
+Then, when various urls are listed in the terminal, select `http://127.0.0.1:5000/`.

 <!-- Here in case we need to change anything delete before submission    *******
 ```